 Weight: 26g | Material: Acetate plastic | Frame type: Half rimless | Tinted lens: No

-The HyperX gaming glasses, while being slightly on the more pricier side of the scale, make use of MR-8 technology to mitigate colour distortion while maximizing BPF.
+The HyperX gaming glasses, while being slightly on the pricier side of the scale, make use of MR-8 technology to mitigate color distortion while maximizing BPF.
 While maybe not being as stylish as some of the other glasses in the list, due to their ease of use you’ll hardly even notice you’re wearing these bad boys.

-The HyperX Gaming Eyewear have been made with very fine craftsmanship and that speaks volume itself.
+The HyperX Gaming Eyewear has been made with very fine craftsmanship and that speaks volume itself.
 HyperX omitted the amber tint on the lens and instead decided to go for the traditional clear lens instead.
 This, coupled with the solid and a bit geeky design of these glasses hardly qualifies them as gaming glasses per se.
-With a molten orange colour at the bottom and brown gradient at the top, these glasses kind of look like standard reading glasses.
+With a molten orange color at the bottom and a brown gradient at the top, these glasses kind of look like standard reading glasses.
 Speaking of, these too can be ordered with custom Rx by sending HyperX a copy of the prescription.

 The HyperX Gaming Eyewear is on par with Gunnar Optiks PHA-04201 in terms of blocking out harmful rays.
 However, the design and aesthetics of these don’t feel anything special.
 They get the job done, sure, but don’t look as cool as PHA-04201.
 But, the frame design is still very flexible and strong making it able to endure drops, etc as well.

 Gunnar PPK glasses are a very common weapon of choice for professional gamers.
-With interchangeable sockets, i-AMP technology and much more, these pairs of glasses have secured the number 3 spot in our list.
+With interchangeable sockets, i-AMP technology, and much more, these pairs of glasses have secured the number 3 spot in our list.

 Like the previous Gunnar glasses, these too block out 65% blue right and 100% UV white light.
 Moreover, Gunnar PPK also makes use of i-AMP technology to reduce glare penetration and turns down the brightness.
 This ensures minimum eye strain and these glasses do that well.

 There really isn’t much difference in terms of performance in the Gunnar PPK glasses.
-They block out the same percentage of blue light and UV radiations while being headphone compatible.
+They block out the same percentage of blue light and UV radiation while being headphone compatible.
 However, they lose the lead in terms of their design.
 It feels like a hit or miss shot.
 If the head shape is compatible with the glasses, you’ll be fine.
 As a result, it might take some getting used to for you to feel fully comfortable wearing them.